 1. Start by blanching your tomatoes.
 Put a large pot of water to boil.
 Cut “x” shaped slits at the bottom of the tomatoes (this will make them easier to peel), and boil in small batches for 1-2 minutes.
 Remove tomatoes with a slotted spoon.
 Once they are cooled, peel skin off the tomatoes using your hands or a paring knife.

 2. Fill two more small pots with boiling water.
 In one pot, boil the lids to the jars for about 10 minutes, to soften their sealant.
+(UPDATE– there are new rules to certain brands of lids, and many no longer require boiling the lids.
+Check your box of lids before doing so.)
 Use the other pot of boiling water for adding to your tomatoes (see step 4).

-3. Place your canning rack into your canning kettle, and fill the kettle with enough water to submerge the jars completely, with an inch of water covering them.
+3. Place your canning rack into your canning kettle, and fill the kettle with enough water that the jars will be able to be submerged.
 Bring water to a boil.

 5. Wipe the rims of the jars clean.
 Place the lids and rims on the jars.